juliakrey/labwiki_experiment_plugin/RStudioPlugin_doc.md

 In addition a configuration file is needed that specifies username, password, server-url of RStudio,.. and methods to transfer these information to javascript.

-Files that were modified for the plugin are:
+Files that were modified for the plugin are: config.ru,resource/js/experiment_monitor.js, experiment_widget.rb
-    * config.ru
-    * resource/js/experiment_monitor.js
-    * experiment_widget.rb